MooersLab/writing-time-spent-heatmap/README.md

 Those academics who share their writing progress with their colleagues are nine times more productive.

 I started my database 2022 May 1.
-I wrote and deployed `hmj.py` in Novmeber 2023.
+I wrote and deployed `hmj.py` in November 2023.
-It seems to have made a difference.
+It made a difference in terms of expended effort in 2024 compared to 2023.

 ## How it works